sergegithub22/pirollonepage/README.md

 # Piroll One Page.
 Web-site HTML template.

 My the very first :rocket: HTML template.
 A ~~little~~ very different from what I'm coding now.
 But it work.
-Floats were used.

-### Template containce:
+### Used:
  - HTML
  - CSS
- -	JS plugins
+ - JS plugins: button up
+ - Floats

- > All plugins credits in their files.
+ > All credits in their files.